 In a separate small mixing bowl, whisk together the egg, almond milk, and flour.
 Whisk until there are very few clumps of flour, then pour the egg/milk/flour mixture into the bowl with the rest of the filling.

 I recommend using two standard-sized 12 cup muffin/cupcake tins.
 You will get a total of 16-18 mini pies.

 Spray the tin with cooking spray.

 Use a slightly heaping 1 Tbsp of dough per mini pie.
 With your fingers, press the dough into the bottom and up the sides of each muffin cup.

 Put the filling in the crust

-Top each veggie pie with thinly sliced tomato, if desired.
+Top each veggie pie with 2-3 tomato slices.

 Bake the pies